Little Computer

 Variables

-You should not need other class level variables.
-If you add any, make sure they do not duplicate existing information or anything that can be determined from existing information.
+If you add any other variables, make sure they do not duplicate existing information or anything that can be determined from existing information.

 Functions

-The accumulator and program counter, as well as any memory after the list of instructions, should be initialized to 0.
+The accumulator and program counter should be initialized to 0.

 Return the value of program counter or accumulator.